sergei-mironov/mobile-nixos-cfg/README.md

 **Modem**

+* An idea is to update the Pinephone's modem, according to https://forum.manjaro.org/t/manjaro-arm-beta13-with-phosh-pinephone/79665/14
 * Issue with a discussion https://github.com/NixOS/mobile-nixos/issues/348#issuecomment-874139184
   - MobileNixos uses Megi's modem driver.
 An alternative approach would be to port e25-manager